livepeer/community-governance/README.md

 ### Purpose

-The LIP meeting is a bi-weekly discussion of [LIPs](https://github.com/livepeer/LIPs) to improve the Livepeer protocol.
+The LIP meeting is typically a bi-weekly discussion (there may be longer periods of time in between meetings if there is not a substantial amount of LIP related activity) of [LIPs](https://github.com/livepeer/LIPs) to improve the Livepeer protocol.
 The meeting will:

 - Serve as a forum for synchronous, verbal feedback on LIPs to complement the asynchronous, written feedback that can be found in [LIP issues](https://github.com/livepeer/LIPs/issues), the [Livepeer forum](https://forum.livepeer.org/) or [Discord](https://discord.gg/7wRSUGX).
 - Enable LIP contributors to share updates on the status of a LIP's design and/or implementation.